dkulyk/pulsestaking/README.md

 ## Staking contract

 The staking contract is based on the staking contract by Synthetix (https://github.com/Synthetixio/synthetix/blob/c53070db9a93e5717ca7f74fcaf3922e991fb71b/contracts/StakingRewards.sol).
-The contract will be kept as close to the original as possible.
+The contract is kept as close to the original as possible.

 ### Original Synthetix features